-Summit County submitted their personal property written audit plan and was current for the 2010 valuation period.
+Summit County submitted their personal property written audit plan and was current for the 2011 valuation period.
 The number and listing of businesses audited was also submitted and was in conformance with the written audit plan.
 The following audit triggers were used by the county to select accounts to be audited:

 - Businesses in a selected area

 - Accounts with obvious discrepancies

 - New businesses filing for the first time

 - Incomplete or inconsistent declarations

 - Accounts with omitted property

 - Same business type or use

+- Businesses with no deletions or additions for 2 or more years

-- Non-filing Accounts Best Information Available - Accounts protested with substantial disagreement
+- Non-filing Accounts Best Information Available

+Accounts protested with substantial disagreement